-Name of Directors Inter-se relationship er-se relationship No. of shares held along - with % to the paid-up share capital of the rectorship in other companies Names of listed entities Membership and Chairpersonship of the Number ^s Names of listed entities along with the category the Board of panies Company # Chairperson Member R Seshasayee - 1,496 (0.00%) 1 - - - Manish Choksi Cousin of Jigish Choksi 23,81,040 (0.25%) 4 Independent Director of Vedant Fashions Limited, Torrent Pharmaceuticals Limited and Birlasoft Limited - 4 Amit Syngle - 600 (0.00%) - - - - Malav Dani - 36,50,176 (0.38%) 1 Managing Director of Hitech Corporation Limited - - Amrita Vakil Cousin of Nehal Vakil 25,66,680 (0.27%) 3 Non - Executive Director of Elcid Investments Limited - 1 Jigish Choksi Cousin of Manish Choksi 19,95,180 (0.21%) - - - - Nehal Vakil Cousin of Amrita Vakil 57,38,489 (0.60%) 3 - - - Milind Sarwate - 35 (0.00%) 8 Independent Director of FSN E-Commerce Ventures Limited, Matrimony.com Limited, Mahindra & Mahindra Financial Services Limited, SeQuent Scientific Limited and CEAT Limited 3 9 Ireena Vittal - - 1 Independent Director of Godrej Consumer Products Limited - 1 Soumitra Bhattacharya - - 1 Non-Executive Director and Chairman of Bosch Limited - 2 Vibha Paul Rishi [®] - - 4 Independent Director of Tata Chemicals Limited, ICICI Prudential Life Insurance Company Limited, ICICI Bank Limited and Piramal Pharma Limited 2 4 Suresh Narayanan [@] - - 1 Chairman and Managing Director of Nestle India Limited - - Pallavi Shroff [®] - - 6 Independent Director of Apollo Tyres Limited, InterGlobe Aviation Limited, PVR Inox Limited, One 97 Communications Limited and Juniper Hotels Limited 2 7
+Name of Inter-se relationship No. of shares D irectorship in other companies Membership and Directors held along with % to the paid-up share capital of the Number\$ Names of listed entities along with the category Chairperson Committees of other com the Board of Company # Chairperson Member R Seshasayee - 1,496 (0.00%) 1 - - - Manish Choksi Cousin of Jigish Choksi 23,81,040 (0.25%) 4 Independent Director of Vedant Fashions Limited, Torrent Pharmaceuticals Limited and Birlasoft Limited - 4 Amit Syngle - 600 (0.00%) - - - - Malav Dani - 36,50,176 (0.38%) 1 Managing Director of Hitech Corporation Limited - - Amrita Vakil Cousin of Nehal Vakil 25,66,680 (0.27%) 3 Non - Executive Director of Elcid Investments Limited - 1 Jigish Choksi Cousin of Manish Choksi 19,95,180 (0.21%) - - - - Nehal Vakil Cousin of Amrita Vakil 57,38,489 (0.60%) 3 - - - Milind Sarwate - 35 (0.00%) 8 Independent Director of FSN E-Commerce Ventures Limited, Matrimony.com Limited, Mahindra & Mahindra Financial Services Limited, SeQuent Scientific Limited and CEAT Limited 3 9 Ireena Vittal - - 1 Independent Director of Godrej Consumer Products Limited - 1 Soumitra Bhattacharya - - 1 Non-Executive Director and Chairman of Bosch Limited - 2 Vibha Paul Rishi @ - - 4 Independent Director of Tata Chemicals Limited, ICICI Prudential Life Insurance Company Limited, ICICI Bank Limited and Piramal Pharma Limited 2 4 Suresh Narayanan® - - 1 Chairman and Managing Director of Nestle India Limited - - Pallavi Shroff® - - 6 Independent Director of Apollo Tyres Limited, InterGlobe Aviation Limited, PVR Inox Limited, One 97 Communications Limited and Juniper Hotels Limited 2 7 a) \ As per the declarations made to the Company by the Directors with respect to the shares held in their own name or held jointly as the first holder or held on a beneficial basis as the first holder.

-- As per the declarations made to the Company by the Directors with respect to the shares held in their own name or held jointly as the first holder or held on a beneficial basis as the first holder. - The Company has not issued any convertible instruments, hence no such instruments are being held by Non-Executive Directors. - 5 Excludes directorship in Asian Paints Limited, private companies, foreign companies, high value debt listed companies, companies incorporated under Section 8 of the Act and alternate directorships, if any. - For the purpose of calculating the limit of Committee membership and chairpersonship of a director, membership and chairpersonship of the Audit Committee and Stakeholders Relationship Committee of public companies other than Asian Paints Limited have been considered. - [®] Ceased to be the Independent Directors of the Company with effect from close of business hours on 31st March 2024, upon completion of their respective tenures as the Independent Directors.
+b) # The Company has not issued any convertible instruments, hence no such instruments are being held by Non-Executive Directors.

+c) \$ Excludes directorship in Asian Paints Limited, private companies, foreign companies, high value debt listed companies, companies incorporated under Section 8 of the Act and alternate directorships, if any.

+d) % For the purpose of calculating the limit of Committee membership and chairpersonship of a director, membership and chairpersonship of the Audit Committee and Stakeholders Relationship Committee of public companies other than Asian Paints Limited have been considered.

+e) (a Ceased to be the Independent Directors of the Company with effect from close of business hours on 31st March 2024, upon completion of their respective tenures as the Independent Directors.